greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/perf_troubleshoot.html.md

 ```

 You may want to focus your search for `WARNING`, `ERROR`, `FATAL` or `PANIC` log level messages.
 You can use the Greenplum utility `gplogfilter` to search through Greenplum Database log files.
-For example, when you run the following command on the master host, it checks for problem log messages in the standard logging locations:
+For example, when you run the following command on the coordinator host, it checks for problem log messages in the standard logging locations:

 ```
 $ gplogfilter -t